quicwg/base-drafts/draft-ietf-quic-transport.md

 allow the client to validate that the packet is in response to an Initial packet.

-A zero-length connection ID MAY be used when the connection ID is not needed for routing and the address/port tuple of packets is sufficient to identify a connection.
-An endpoint whose peer has selected a zero-length connection ID MUST continue to use a zero-length connection ID for the lifetime of the connection and MUST NOT send packets from any other local address.
+A zero-length connection ID MAY be used when the connection ID is not needed for routing and the destination address and port of incoming packets is sufficient to identify a connection (e.g., when there is a single connection on a given local port).
+Note that it is not possible to use the source address and port of incoming packets to demultiplex them across connections because a peer might multiplex multiple connections on a single address and port and rely on its connection IDs for demultiplexing, and the peer's connection IDs are not transmitted in the short header packets they send.

 When an endpoint has requested a non-zero-length connection ID, it needs to ensure that the peer has a supply of connection IDs from which to choose for